 My son and P-dog live in town now and I have the joy of his company whenever I want a running buddy.
 He is a very high energy dog but amazingly, he is very well-behaved on a leash.
 He definitely wants to please us and doesn’t like being scolded at all!
 He loves coming along on my runs with me and gets so excited when he sees me putting on my running shoes!
 He jumps and twists to show me how ready he is to go!

 I even got him a little doggie backpack to carry his water when we go for extra long runs.
 He doesn’t mind having it on at all, he’s just happy he gets to go along.

-He does need to build up his endurance though, because this old lady can kick his butt on a 4 or 5 mile run!
-He’s gotten pretty conditioned to the 3 to 3.5 mile runs but anything more he starts lagging behind until eventually I’m nearly running in place next to him while he pants so hard his tongue practically drags on the ground.
-He does have an emergency stash of rocket fuel though, if a squirrel or bunny crosses our path!
+He does need to build up his endurance though because this old lady can kick his butt on a 4 or 5 mile run!
+He’s gotten pretty conditioned to the 3 mile runs but anything more he starts lagging behind until eventually, I’m nearly running in place next to him while he pants so hard his tongue practically drags on the ground.
+He does have an emergency stash of rocket fuel though if a squirrel or bunny crosses our path!

 But probably the biggest issue I’ve had to deal with is P-Dog’s complete hostility towards other dogs.
 We have no idea why he doesn’t like other dogs or why he acts so hateful to them other than the fact that he hasn’t been socialized much.
 He has lived with cats and seems to be perfectly fine with them.